 Houseplant Light Requirement Calculator

-This calculator helps you answer a very practical indoor gardening question: is this plant a good match for this window?
+This houseplant light requirement calculator helps you decide whether a plant and a window are a sensible match before you move the pot.
 Instead of asking you to measure lux, foot-candles, or daily light integral, it uses two simple choices that most people already know.
 First, you choose whether your plant is generally a low-light, medium-light, or high-light plant.
 Then you choose the direction your window faces: north, east, south, or west.
 From there, the calculator gives a plain-language recommendation about whether the spot is likely to work well, whether it may need filtering, or whether you should consider supplemental grow lighting.

 That makes the tool useful for beginners, renters, apartment dwellers, and anyone trying to place a new plant quickly without turning the whole room into a science project.
 It is also helpful when you are comparing several possible spots in your home.
 You can test one window, then another, and see which location is more likely to support steady growth.